RobWar-code/angel-v-demon/README.md

 The browser implementation can be found at:

 [Browser App](https://angel-v-demon.herokuapp.com/ "Browser App")

+## Tools and Technologies

+- [python](https://www.python.org ) - used for the project code
+- [heroku](https://heroku.com) - used for linking the app to the browser
+- [CI Code Institute Template](https://github.com/Code-Institute-Org/python-essentials-template) - the github/gitpod template
+- [Gitpod](https://gitpod.io/) - used as the cloud-based IDE for development
+- [Git](https://git-scm.com/) - used for version control and commits
+- [GitHub](https://github.com/) - used as secure online storage of code
+- [GIMP](https://www.gimp.org/) - used for image cropping and resizing

 ## Credits
 CI Code Institute - The web browser terminal